sigillum-app/Arcavis/README.md

 ### Why EF Core + RepoDb?

-- EF Core ensures transactional integrity for writes
+- EF Core is responsible for aggregate persistence and transactional consistency.
-- RepoDb provides optimized performance for read-heavy queries
+- RepoDb is used exclusively for read-side projections where change tracking is unnecessary.

 ---